Feedback About wiseGEEK Login

 Another difference between arbitration and adjudication typically involves the amount of time taken to reach a resolution.
 Since arbitration does not generally depend on time allotted for the legal calendar, it may be a quicker process.
 Adjudication, on the other hand, depends largely on the number of cases the judge assigned to the case has.
 This time constraint sometimes causes adjudication to take months or years.

 Choosing between arbitration and adjudication is often determined by monetary factors.
-Since arbitration is a legal process, usually requiring legal filing fees and the employment of litigating attorneys, court costs can be high, increasing as the trial progresses.
+Since adjudication is a legal process, usually requiring legal filing fees and the employment of litigating attorneys, court costs can be high, increasing as the trial progresses.
 Arbitration is generally lower in the costs associated with case presentation.

 Misscoco